Near-Resonance-Induced Caustics and Scaling Laws in a Quantum Kicked Rotor: Theoretical Analysis

 To characterize the quantum dynamical behavior, we employ the Feynman path integral formalism \cite{Feynman2010}.
 The dynamical evolution of the initial quantum state $\psi(\theta_0,t_0)$ to time $t_n$ is described by

 where the propagator $G(\theta_{n},t_{n};\theta_0,t_{0})$ takes the form,

-For deriving the path integral representation, we express the propagator in the position basis through insertions of the identity operator $\int d\theta_{k} \ket{\theta_{k}}\bra{\theta_{k}}=1$, where $d\theta_{k}$ denotes the angle position volume element at each intermediate time $t_{k}$ (from $k=1$ to $n-1$).
+For deriving the path integral representation, we express the propagator in the angle basis through insertions of the identity operator $\int d\theta_{k} \ket{\theta_{k}}\bra{\theta_{k}}=1$, where $d\theta_{k}$ denotes the angular position volume element at each intermediate time $t_{k}$ (from $k=1$ to $n-1$).
 The resulting propagator is then given by